leotiger/wordpress-enhancements/README.md

 The Image, Gallery, and Carousel blocks have limitations:

 - No proper control over the *lightbox* background (color and related parameters)
-- The Carousel block does not provide a natural slide progression within the same overlay
+- The Carousel block does not provide a natural slide progression within the same overlay for images included in the carousel block
 - The Gallery block does support this behavior natively

 👉 We implemented a custom solution to unify behavior and improve visual control.